 In our experience as personal injury lawyers, we’ve seen all kinds of problems arise when too much gets shared online.
 We don’t want this to happen to you.

-So, we’ve come up with 7 social media rules to follow while your personal injury claim is pending.
+So, we’ve come up with 7 social media rules to follow while your personal injury claim is pending, these are:

 Please understand that nothing you share online is ever going to be private.
 Even so, you should still take steps to control what you can.
 This is a good opportunity to review your social media privacy settings.

-Here are some privacy settings we recommend you make on Facebook, (All of these can be changed by going into Settings – Privacy):
+Here are some privacy settings we recommend you make on Facebook, (All of these can be changed by going into Settings & Privacy, then choose Privacy Shortcuts):

 For each social media platform you use, take a few minutes and go into your privacy settings, buttoning down as much as you’re able.